sushmita0507/DataScience/README.md

 # DataScience
-# Practice of Data Science Internship practice and Assignments
+# Practice of Data Science Internship practice and Assignments \
-# DataScience/practice_sushmita_U.ipynb and practice_sushmita_u1.ipynb is the file that is exported from google collab.
+DataScience/practice_sushmita_U.ipynb and practice_sushmita_u1.ipynb is the file that is exported from google collab. \
-these files contain python code practices and their output in []: represents python code in the box out[]: represents output of particular code executed before.
+these files contain python code practices and their output.\
+in []: represents python code in the box out[]: represents output of particular code executed before.
 DataScience/python_projectFinal.ipynb is the analysis of health data accross the world collected from WHO repository.